Southern Higher Education Disability Network (SHEDN)

 Victoria and Tasmania have combined to form the Southern Higher Education Disability Network (SHEDN).
 The network has over 60 members, and has been generously hosted for the past few years by Monash University.
 Each meeting offers the opportunity for practitioners to share ideas and practice, and often includes a guest speaker.
 People can come along in person or join by phone.
 For the past 2 years SHEDN have held a professional development day in December that has drawn from the sector to present on areas of particular interest.
 In 2015, for example, the day included a guest speaker from APHRA, presentations on learning disability, assistive technology, supporting people with mental health conditions, and making reasonable adjustments.
 The group is looking to share the hosting into 2016 and beyond, and looks forward to welcoming any new members.

-To find out more or to join the network, please contact Michelle Woods, Disability Support Services, Monash University on (03) 9905 5704 or via email firstname.lastname@example.org
+To find out more or to join the network, please contact Michelle Woods, Senior Disability Resources Coordinator, Disability Support Services, Monash University on (03) 9905 5704 or via email firstname.lastname@example.org

 TAFE Disability Network (TDN) - Victoria

 The TAFE Disability Network (TDN) is the network of Disability Liaison Officers (DLOs) from across the TAFE sector in Victoria.
 Some members may have different titles and a diverse range of duties but we all see ourselves as peers.